 Walk Route Description

 Why do some mountains grab people's attention and others are dismissed?
 Higher than Bowfell and Great Gable, Aran Fawddwy falls short of the magic 3000 feet by just 31 feet and provides the basis for a quality walk.
 With outstanding scenery, superb crags and a route that can be followed in either direction it is a perfect candidate for those wishing to avoid the crowds and "bag" a big one.
 To reach the start, turn off the A470 Mallwyd to Dolgellau road at Dinas Mawddwy.
 Cwm Cywarch from Dinas Mawddwy is off an unclassified road signed Llanymawddwy, Bala and Llyn Llanwddyn along the Dyfi Valley.
 The turning for Cwm Cywarch is left at Abercywarch which is approximately 1 mile from the Red Lion at Dinas Mawddwy.
-Follow the narrow lane up the beautiful valley of Cwm Cywarch to reach an open area of grass where parking is available (grid ref.
-SH853184).
+Follow the narrow lane up the beautiful valley of Cwm Cywarch to reach a signed car park at grid reference SH852188.